anadromous-data/NFDM_Prediction/README.md

-# Cheese Production Model #
+# Total Cheese Production Model #

 ### What is this repository for? ###

-* A predictive modeling project that would project a 12 month spread of NFDM produced in the USA based of the NASS index.
+* A predictive modeling project that would project a 12 month spread of Cheese produced in the USA based of the NASS index.
-*

-*Contributors
+### Contributors ###
-Kiran Rama, Stuart Illson, Michael Hittle
+* Kiran Rama, Stuart Illson, Michael Hittle

 ### Who do I talk to? ###